How do I know whether my students read the content I assigned?

 linked doc

-While there are several ways to provide access to a document, providing access to the document through the Modules tool is the most common way.
-The format of linked documents can include anything as long as the student has the application that supports the viewing of the file.
-The most typical file formats for linked course readings are either Adobe PDF or Microsoft Word.
+While there are several ways to access a document, providing access to the document through the Modules tool is the most common way.
+The format of linked documents can include anything as long as the student has the application that supports viewing the file.
+The most typical file formats for linked course readings are Adobe PDF or Microsoft Word.
 To link to an article or document:

 1. In Course Navigation, click the Modules link.